paudelsamir/paudelsamir/README.md

 A curious learner from Nepal.
 Passionate about coding, technology, and continuous learning.

 ## About Me
-- 🎓 Currently learning and mastering Python.
+- 🎓 Currently mastering Python for data science.
 - 💼 Open for collaborations on interesting projects.
 - 📫 Reach me through: [LinkedIn](https://www.linkedin.com/in/sampdl) | [Email](mailto:samirpaudel2005@gmail.com)